threader/PC-Tuning/docs/building.md

 ## Unmount & Commit

-- Run the command below twice to save the changes to the mounted image
+- Run the command below twice to save the changes to the mounted ISO

     ```bat
     DISM /Unmount-wim /MountDir:"%MOUNT_DIR%" /Commit